 When Is The Best Time to Visit The Whitsundays?

-October to May is largely recognised as the peak season for stingers; although this does effect diving and snorkelling to some degree; where sufficient safety gear and appropriate precaution are taken risks can be minimalised.
+October to May is largely recognised as the peak season for stingers.
+Although this does effect diving and snorkelling to some degree, it can still be done safely so guests can enjoy the underwater experience.
+Where sufficient safety gear and appropriate precaution are taken, risks are minimalised.
 During the early peaks of this period of the year temperatures soar and humidity rises to match the typical tropical atmosphere of the area; bringing with it both the pros and cons of such a climate.

 Ultimately the Whitsundays Region is lucky enough to have suitable weather all year round for exploring the reef, and benefits from global tourism in all seasons; so the best time to visit is going to work around you: but if you want to catch good weather, avoid the school holidays rush, and perhaps pick up the odd bargain; early September is going to be ideal.